shabeg19388/CoWIN/README.md

 # CoWIN
-Database creation of the CoWIN platform using MySQL
+Hypothetical Database creation of the CoWIN platform using MySQL